founddrama/ng-annotated-bibliography/ng-annotated-bibliography.md

 `$exceptionHandler` was: _Why not use a decorator?_ (And sure enough, there is a discussion of it in the comments.)

+### Nadel: "Looking At Attribute Interpolation Workflow Changes In AngularJS" (2014)
+[[69][69]] \#directive \#$observe

+Ben Nadel with a breakdown of a small but important change in how/when directive attributes are interpolated and placed on the `scope`.
+In a nutshell: before AngularJS 1.2, attributes were not placed on the `scope` until the post-linking phase for the interpolation -- which is _itself_ a directive, meaning that those attributes might not be available on the `scope` for the post-link functions of _other_ directives on the same element.
+This now takes place in the pre-linking phase, meaning that those interpolated attributes are available to all post-link functions for all directives on a given element -- which is what I think we all expected in the first place.
+That said: you'll still want to be watching those value changes with `$observe`.

 ### Nelson: "Minimizing initialization time in AngularJS" (2013)
 [[59][59]] \#preload \#caching